justinehergenrader/Hello-World/README.md

 First Repository

 ## Project Title
-*Hello World Sample - My First Repository*
+*Hello World - My First Repository*

 ## Description
 I practiced using GitHub by creating this first repository.
 This section should usually be a couple of paragraphs when actually using this.